acaliaro/XamarinDemoNfc/README.md

 # XamarinDemoNfc
-Demo NFC with Xamarin Forms (only with Android...)
+Demo NFC with Xamarin Forms, for Android and iOS